benjaminboruff/phaser-es6-webpack/README.md

 This will optimize and minimize the compiled bundle.

 ## Credits
-Big thanks to this great repos:
+Big thanks to these great repos:

 https://github.com/lean/phaser-es6-webpack